The Bank of Greece is systematically involved in the issue of climate change.

 - building national and regional capacity for designing and implementing adaptation policy actions.

-In early 2019, the Bank of Greece joined the Central Banks and Supervisors Network for Greening the Financial System (NGFS), which currently has 40 members and 6 observers and has been set up for the purpose of strengthening the global response required to meet the goals of the Paris Agreement and enhancing the role of the financial system in the fight for sustainable development.
+In early 2019, the Bank of Greece joined the Central Banks and Supervisors Network for Greening the Financial System (NGFS), which currently (30/11/2021) has 102 members and 16 observers and 6 observers and has been set up for the purpose of strengthening the global response required to meet the goals of the Paris Agreement and enhancing the role of the financial system in the fight for sustainable development.
 The NGFS aims to exchange experiences, share best practices, contribute to the development of environment and climate risk management in the financial sector and to mobilise finance to support the transition towards a sustainable economy.
 The Bank’s contribution to the NGFS is ensured through the activities of the CCISC.

 In the context of the UN Sustainable Development Goals, the Bank of Greece has endorsed and supports the Principles for Responsible Banking developed by United Nations Environment Programme – Finance Initiative (UNEP-FI) with the aspiration to define the role and responsibilities of the banking industry in shaping a sustainable future.
 Banks that sign the Principles are committed to aligning their business strategy with the goals of the global community and creating value for society.
 Among other things, the Principles establish criteria for responsible and sustainable banking through a holistic assessment of the risks and opportunities arising from bank’s activities.
 They also encourage banks to measure and disclose the impact, positive or negative, of their products and services on society and the environment.
 [Annual Report 2018 – in Greek]